cyberbotics/webots/docs/guide/web-animation.md

   * `id`: the id of the node to get.
 * `hasAnimation()`: return `true` if there is already a animation loaded by the web component, `false` otherwise.
 * `hasView()`: return `true` if a view exist, `false` otherwise.
+* `isReady()`: return `true` if the webots-view component has successfully loaded an animation/scene/... and has finished initializing all other elements (like the toolbar), `false` otherwise.
 * `loadAnimation(scene, animation, play, mobileDevice, thumbnail)`: load and play the animation.
   * `scene`: name of the .x3d file.
   * `animation`: name of the .json file.